jasonsbeer/AmigaPCI/program_fpga.md

    D4|SS
    D7|CRST

-4. Apply power to the AmigaPCI.
+4. Turn the AmigaPCI on.
 5. Execute iceprog with the correct BIN file.

    ```
    iceprog U712.bin
    ```
 6. Repeat steps 2 through 5 for each FPGA.
 Power cycle the AmigaPCI once complete.